Our case studies are based on real life fitness to practise concerns we have received

 - Standard 10.
 Keep records of your work

-Standards of proficiency for paramedics (updated in August 2014)
+Standards of proficiency for paramedics (1 September 2023)

-- Standard 1.
-Be able to practise safely and effectively within their scope of practice
+Standard 1. practise safely and effectively within their scope of practice

-- Standard 2.
-Be able to practise within the legal and ethical boundaries of their profession
+Standard 2. practise within the legal and ethical boundaries of their profession

-- Standard 4.
-Be able to practise as an autonomous professional exercising their own professional judgement
+Standard 4. practise as an autonomous professional, exercising their own professional judgement

-- Standard 14.
-Being able to draw on appropriate knowledge and skills to inform practice
+Standard 13. draw on appropriate knowledge and skills to inform practice

-- Standard 15.
-Understand the need to establish and maintain a safe practice environment
+Standard 14. establish and maintain a safe practice environment

 A paramedic self-referred with an allegation that he carried out inadequate assessments.
 He failed to meet Clinical Performance Indicators, and failed to take a patient to the hospital who was complaining of chest pains.
 The registrant had not recorded the reason why he left the patient at home.
 Following another call to emergency services, the registrant attended with a second crew who found the patient unconscious.
 The patient subsequently passed away.